-Children have predictable conflicts about sharing things, following grandmas orders, or playing with friends.
+Preschool Children have predictable conflicts about sharing things, following grandma’s orders, or playing with friends.

 Conflicts arise due to the lack of ability to verbalize emotions or frustrations.

-Situations that require conflict resolution offer parents an opportunity to teach assertiveness and empathy.
+Situations that require conflict resolution, therefore, offer parents an opportunity to teach assertiveness and empathy.

 How to Handle Conflict Resolution

-Lets review some tips on how to handle a conflict resolution:
+Let’s review some tips on how to handle conflict resolution:

 - Model Self Regulation.
 It all starts with you.
-In order to model self regulation and conflict resolution you have to remain calm and intentionally follow the steps of the strategy.
+To model self-regulation and conflict resolution you have to remain calm and intentionally follow the steps of the strategy.

 - Teach the other child to learn to listen and ask the child to paraphrase what the victim said.
-Making the other child paraphrase what the victim is saying will allow the other child to practice the skill of listening and understand the importance of empathy.
-It also offers a great opportunity to learn how we can use words to assert themselves instead of using force.
+Making the other child paraphrase what the victim is saying is beneficial.
+Consequently, this will allow the other child to practice the skill of listening and understand the importance of empathy.
+It also offers a great opportunity to learn how we can use words to assert ourselves instead of using force.
 It’s a great opportunity to practice self-regulation and how to communicate frustrations.